 Ascertainment of reproducibility is important for evidence-based science and therefore of central concern to scientists.

-- For PhD students and PostDocs who were recruited based on a job offer released on 01/01/2019 or later the participation in the following courses is mandatory:
+- For doctoral researchers and PostDocs who were recruited based on a job offer released on 01/01/2019 or later the participation in the following courses is mandatory:

 - HELENA students may also check the description of the program here.